- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 - Or email!

-Rudolf Steiner College is pleased to offer a professional development course for practicing Waldorf Early Childhood teachers and assistants.
-This program is designed for those who have familiarity with Waldorf education and have worked at least one year in an approved Waldorf early childhood setting, under a trained, experienced Waldorf teacher.
+Rudolf Steiner College designed this professional development course for practicing Waldorf Early Childhood teachers and assistants.
+The In-Service option is for those who have familiarity with Waldorf education and have worked at least one year in an approved Waldorf early childhood setting, under a trained, experienced Waldorf teacher.
 This program offers a solid philosophical, artistic and practical training for those wishing to work with children in Waldorf early childhood programs, including parent/infant, parent/child, nursery and kindergarten settings.

 The full course is designed to include portions of the Summer Foundation Courses, and includes early childhood development, Waldorf early childhood pedagogy and practical activities, as well as the arts.
 In addition, each student will be assigned a master teacher as a mentor, to provide consultation and support in child development and ongoing teacher development.
 A nourishing component of the program is the relationship which develops among classmates who are also currently teaching.